mkdev-me/.github/profile/README.md

 ## Innovate Faster with Zero Compromises

 We're **mkdev** – a team of experts passionate about Cloud Native technologies, deep automation, and AI.
 We help organizations boost productivity, reduce cloud costs and complexity, and become true tech leaders.
+We are Germany-based 🇩🇪 but we fully embrace remote work, with our team spread across EU 🇪🇺.

 ### 🚀 What We Do